pra008/house-of-carbs/README.md

 ![Raspberry Pi 40-pinout](images/Raspberry_Pi_pinout.jpg)

-As it can be seen from Figure 4.4, the top pins on the left may provide 5 volt as external power supply.
+As it can be seen from Figure above, the top pins on the left may provide 5 volt as external power supply.
 This aspect restricts the potential dosing actuators that could be connected.
 Taking this problem into account, an additional add-on board was used.

 ### Pololu Dual G2 High-Power Motor Driver

 This add-on board (see figure below) allows to control two high-power DC motors with a Raspberry Pi.
 The driver offers basic current limiting functionality and provides an interface with a python library to Raspberry Pi’s GPIO pins.

 There are three several models providing different motors voltage: 18v18, 18v22 and 24v14 volts, all designed to be mount on and plug into Raspberry Pi with 40-pin GPIO headers.